Skip to content

 In-season vs off-season programming

-The off-season and early base phase are when the heavy work happens.
-This is the period when bike volume is low, intensity is controlled, and the body can absorb the systemic load of genuine maximal strength training.
-Rønnestad's standard protocol runs eight to twelve weeks of this phase, with progressive overload across the block, before transitioning to a maintenance phase when racing or high-intensity cycling resumes.
+The off-season and early base phase are when the loaded work happens.
+This is the period when bike volume is low, intensity is controlled, and the body can absorb the systemic load of progressive resistance training.
+Rønnestad's standard research protocol runs eight to twelve weeks of this phase, with progressive overload across the block, before transitioning to a maintenance phase when racing or high-intensity cycling resumes.

 In-season, the goal changes.
 You are not trying to build new strength.
 You are trying to preserve the adaptations built during the base phase while the bike carries the primary training load.
-One session per week at 80% of one-rep max, three to four sets per exercise, achieves this.
-Rønnestad's data shows that dropping to one session per week does not produce measurable detraining in strength or power output over an eight-week period, provided the load remains high.
+One session per week, three to four sets per pattern at the same 6-10 rep range with reps in reserve, achieves this.
+Rønnestad's data shows that dropping to one session per week does not produce measurable detraining in strength or power output over an eight-week period, provided the load remains meaningful.

 Understanding how to sequence this properly is part of what periodisation means in practice.
 The structure of the year has to account for when strength adaptations are built, when they are maintained, and when, during the peak racing period, even the maintenance session gets dropped for two to three weeks without penalty.